chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

     chef_server_url "https://api.opscode.com/organizations/opstrain"

 .notes We will talk more about how the authentication system works in Chef later in Anatomy of a Chef Run

+# Knife User

+The configuration value `node_name` in the `knife.rb` refers to an Opscode user.

+Users are global to the entire Opscode service.

+Users may be associated to one or more organizations.

 # Knife Configuration